sqldef/sqldef/README.md

 # sqldef

-Idempotent MySQL/PostgreSQL schema management like [Ridgepole](https://github.com/winebarrel/ridgepole), but in SQL.
+The easiest idempotent MySQL/PostgreSQL schema management by SQL.

-TODO: demo gif
+This is inspired by [Ridgepole](https://github.com/winebarrel/ridgepole) but using SQL, so there's no need to remember Ruby DSL.

 ## How it works